-- Heat oil in wok, add in crab and fry until the colour turned red.
-Transfer to plate and set aside.
+- Heat oil in wok, add in the crab and fry until the colour turned red.
+Transfer to a plate and set aside.

-- Remove all oil in the wok.
-Add in butter, garlic and curry leaves, stir-fry on low heat until aromatic then add in salted egg yolk.
+- Remove all the oil from the wok.
+Add in the butter, garlic and curry leaves, stir-fry on low heat until aromatic then add in the salted egg yolk.

-- Return fried crab into the wok and stir to coat crab with sauce.
-Add in Shaoxing wine, put the cover on and cook with low heat for one to two minutes.
-If the sauce reduced too much, add in some fresh milk.
+- Return the fried crab into the wok and stir to coat crab with the sauce.
+Add in Shaoxing wine, put the lid on and cook with low heat for one to two minutes.
+If the sauce has reduced too much, add in some more fresh milk.

-- Transfer to plate, garnish and serve warm.
+- Transfer to a serving plate, garnish and serve warm.